 Does your application run in the browser, or in Node.js?
 Note that the version of Saxon-JS 2 on NPM is designed for use in Node.js only; there is a separate download for the Browser platform version, because there are internal differences.
 I'm not sure how this fits in with using Webpack?

-#3 Updated by John Dziurlaj about 1 month ago
+Updated by John Dziurlaj over 3 years ago

 Yes, Webpack is designed to package code to be used on the browser side.
 Many npm packages are designed to work on Node or in the browser, but I take your point.